Are you currently using Darwinex as your primary trading platform, but you’d like to see what else is out there?

 Next on our list of brokers similar to Darwinex is the famous eToro.
 First launched in 2006 and based in Cyprus, the eToro platform has a significant range of investment products at their disposal.
 This includes CFDs and commodities, currencies, indices and even cryptocurrencies.
 In terms of regulation, eToro is registered by both the UK’s Financial Conduct Authority and the Cypriot Investment Firm.

-Created in 2015 and based in Germany, Naga Trader is a formidable alternative to Darwinex.
+Created in 2015 and based in Germany, Naga Markets is a formidable alternative to Darwinex.
 Originally called SwipeStox until they re-branded, the platform offers both social and copy trading, as well as the option to build a portfolio of your favourite traders.
-Naga Trader hosts more than 750 individual financial instruments.
+Naga Markets hosts more than 750 individual financial instruments.
 This covers a range of CFDs, currency pairings, cryptocurrencies and stocks.
 Regarding regulation, the platform is registered by CySEC.
-Their most innovative investment feature is called NAGA CYBO, an AI driven Robo Advisor that will trade on your behalf based on your settings.

 You will also be pleased to find that there is no minimum deposit at all from NagaTrader.
 This make it very easy to get started in forex trading where you can also deposit in the form of crypto.
 Added to that, NagaTrader is ideal for those into trading cryptocurrency.
 They have both their own NAGA Coin (NGC), and crypto wallet.